mspreafico/JMDF/README.md

 ### Reference
 Masci C, Spreafico M & Ieva F. Joint modelling of recurrent and terminal events with discretely-distributed non-parametric frailty: application on re-hospitalizations and death in heart failure patients. https://arxiv.org/abs/2311.04103

+This repository also contains the code for conducting a simulation study that is not included in the arXiv preprint.

 ### Data Availability
-We cannot provide the original administrative data due to confidentiality.
+We cannot provide the original administrative data analysed in Section 4 due to confidentiality.
 We provide some fake datasets in order to allow researchers who want to replicate the same analysis to properly get how the code has to be run and how results are displayed and should be read.